Category Archives: Lancashire Witches Walk.

 Looking down a murky Croasdale.

-One seldom meets another person in upper Croasdale but today the Salter Fell track was busy with contractors making repairs to a steep section of the road above New Bridge.
-The road, also known as Hornby Road, dates from Roman times – Watling Street that ran from Manchester to Carlisle.
-It was along this road that the Lancashire Witches were taken from Clitheroe to Lancaster and in fact the last time I walked it was following a long distance walk called the Lancashire Witches Walk from Barrowford to Lancaster.
-Back to today I was with JD, both of us needing some exercise.
-A lorry was taking stone up to the repairs and the driver told us of the cost to Lancs.
-County Council who apparently are obliged to maintain the highway, for whose benefit I’m not sure.
+One seldom meets another person in upper Croasdale, but today the Salter Fell track was busy with contractors making repairs to a steep section of the road above New Bridge.
+The road, also known as Hornby Road, dates from Roman times as Watling Street, which ran from Manchester to Carlisle.
+It was along this road that the Lancashire Witches were taken from Clitheroe to Lancaster, and in fact, the last time I walked it was following a long distance walk called the Lancashire Witches Walk from Barrowford to Lancaster.
+Back to today, I was with JD, both of us needing some exercise.
+A lorry was taking stone up to the repairs, and the driver told us of the cost to Lancs.
+County Council, who apparently are obliged to maintain the highway, for whose benefit I’m not sure.
 An awful lot of potholes around Longridge could have been repaired for less.
 The repairs were extensive and thorough but not lot of work seemed to getting done today.
 More stone was being extracted from the higher quarry which in the past had been used for the construction of Stocks Reservoir dam in the thirties.

 Track repairs with one of the Lancashire Witches Walk tercet waymarkers.